Webinar: Rescue Medication Delivery Methods and Future Therapies

 Seizures can be both unpredictable and unrelenting.
 When a seizure becomes an emergency, rescue medications provide immediate relief and help prevent the need for emergency care.
 While existing therapies do stop these epilepsy emergencies in many patients, some are still searching for an option that works for them.

-In the second part of this two-part webinar series on September 10, you will gain insight from Dr. Nathan Fountain of the University of Virginia on how different rescue medications can be administered, promising research, and what rescue therapies are currently in the pipeline.
-His presentation will include a look at the rescue medication pipeline and the new delivery methods which may become available to patients.
+In the second part of this two-part webinar series, gain insight from Dr. Nathan Fountain of the University of Virginia on how different rescue medications can be administered, promising research, and what rescue therapies are currently in the pipeline.
+His presentation includes a look at the rescue medication pipeline and the new delivery methods which may become available to patients.